sockets and Power Plugs in Turkey: A Traveler’s Essential Guide

 Specifically what I love about this Epicka adapter is that it has 4 USB and 1 Type-C outlet meaning you can charge 6 different things at once (provided it doesn’t exceed the adapter’s wattage).

-Tips for Using Power Plugs Safely
+Tips for Using Them Safely

 Using power plugs in a foreign country can be a bit daunting, but with a little preparation and mindfulness, you can safely use your appliances while in Turkey.